CybexDex/RomeAPI/README.md

  ## FAQ

- ### Why we should use this library?
+ ### Why should we use this library?
- The CYBEX API library is connected to CYBEX ROME (Realtime Order Matching Engine) directly through the API server.
+ The CYBEX API library is connected to the CYBEX ROME (Realtime Order Matching Engine) directly through the API server.
 High frequency trading, like market making, is thus made possible on our decentralized exchange.
  This API library utilizes *coincurve* to improve performance, so that it is efficient, cross platform, responsive, and easy to use.

  ### Are API endpoints connected to CYBEX witness node/full node?